mikeos-tech/dictionary-sync/README.md

 ---

-3. Next you need to set up your application, in my case the *vim* editor, to store the files you wish in the folder you created.
+3. Next you need to set up your application, in my case the *vim* editor, to store the files you wish to have in the folder to be synchronised.
+I have explained how to set up the spell checker in *vim* earlier in this document, so you need to have done that, or any similar configuration before you move on from this point.

 ---